eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/adoption-view.md

 ## Use Case

 The EDC is the enabling component for all use cases within Catena-X and the only component to execute the exchange of operational data to Data Space participants.
 The base use case is therefore the exchange of data between to partners.
 Value creation along the automotive value chain is tied to processing data in specific contexts.
 Within Catena-X exist 10 use cases companies can participate in.
-Active participation in given use cases always requires the use of a connector compliant to the [DSP](dsp-url) such as the [EDC][edc-url].
+Active participation in given use cases always requires the use of a connector compliant to the [DSP][dsp-url] such as the [EDC][edc-url].
 Depending on the use case a participant chooses to participate in, further components will be required explained in subsequent Kits.

 - [Sustainability][sustainability-url]
 - [Traceability][traceability-url]